 Store your hearing aids in a safe, dry space.

-When you take them out each night, store your hearing aids in a dry space.
-If your climate or your home is very humid, consider purchasing a hearing aid dryer or dehumidifier.
-Otherwise, store your hearing aid in open air overnight and leave the battery doors open to prevent moisture from building up (source).
-Choose a secure location for this so that the tiny hearing aid isn’t overlooked and pushed, smashed, or dropped.
-This is especially important if you have children or pets.
+Additionally, when you take your hearing aids out each night, store them in a clean, dry space.
+If your home is very humid, consider purchasing a hearing aid dryer or dehumidifier in order to ensure that they will always remain dry.
+Store your hearing aids in the open air overnight, and leave the battery doors open to prevent moisture from building up.

 Regularly clean off earwax and replace the wax filter.

-You also need to frequently change the wax filter, which protects the internal components of the hearing aid from earwax damage.
-Replace the filter whenever you spot earwax build-up on it, and be sure that you use the correct type of wax filter for your device.
+Additionally, always make sure that you frequently change the wax filter in your hearing aids, which protects the internal components of the devices from earwax damage.
+Replace the filter whenever you spot earwax build-up on it and be sure that you use the correct type of wax filter for your device.

-If you need help replacing the wax filters on your hearing aids, check out this video from Sound Relief Hearing Center.
-Dr. Julie Prutsman will show you how:
+If you need help replacing the wax filters on your hearing aids, check out the following video from Sound Relief Hearing Center.
+Dr. Julie Prutsman demonstrates how to properly replace your wax filters without damaging your devices:

-Did you know that the batteries in your hearing aids can cause damage if they aren’t frequently replaced?
+Moreover, the batteries in your hearing aids can cause the devices to malfunction if they aren’t frequently replaced and properly maintained.
 Even a very small amount of moisture trapped within the device can cause the batteries to corrode, damaging the hearing aid’s interior.
-So when your hearing aids aren’t in use, open the battery doors to release any moisture.
+Thus, when your hearing aids aren’t in use, make sure you always open the battery doors to release any moisture.
 If you don’t need to use your hearing aids for a few days, remove the batteries during that interval.

 Schedule professional cleanings.

 Hearing aid maintenance begins with you.
-By cleaning and caring for your devices properly, you can protect them, extend their lives, and maintain their performance level.
+By cleaning and caring for your devices properly, you can protect them, extend their life, and maintain their performance level.
 However, it’s also important to schedule professional cleanings for your hearing aids every four to six months.
 In addition to fully and properly cleaning the devices, a professional can examine them to check for damage and repair them if needed.
-Plus, they can adjust the settings of your hearing aids to ensure an optimum performance level that is tailored to your unique needs.
+Additionally, professionals can adjust the settings on your hearing aids at this time to ensure an optimal level of performance that is tailored to your unique needs.

 If you are having trouble with your hearing aids and you live in Arizona or Colorado, please contact Sound Relief Hearing Center.
 We provide thorough hearing testing, hearing aids, hearing protection, and even hearing aid repair services.
 Sometimes a hearing aid malfunctions due to exposure to earwax, in which case we will professionally clean your device.
 Other causes of disrepair include exposure to water or humidity, physical damage, and prolonged exposure to extreme temperatures.
 We will do our best to repair your hearing aid, and if we can’t fix it in our hearing center, we will send it to the manufacturer for repair.

-To learn more about us, please browse our website or give us a call at 720-259-9962.
-You can also schedule an appointment online to meet with one of our audiologists.
+To learn more about us, please browse our website or give us a call at 720-344-7600.
+You can also schedule an appointment online to meet with one of our Highlands Ranch audiologists.
 We look forward to hearing from you!